 Posters allow you to showcase your research, products, or services.
 Your poster should encourage delegates to contact you and exchange ideas.

 Your poster should be informative.
 It should cover a scientific, technical, financial, or commercial aspect of flow batteries.
-Although we are interested to learn about your company’s or institution’s plans and commercial ambitions, your presentation should not be used to solely advertise or promote your company or institution.
+Although we are interested to learn about your company’s or institution’s plans and commercial ambitions, your poster should not be used to solely advertise or promote your company or institution.

 Delegates will be able to ask questions about your poster throughout the conference but there will also be a dedicated poster session.
 All poster presenters are required to attend the poster session.